Rayside-Balfour: History

 On January 1, 2001, the town and the Regional Municipality were dissolved and amalgamated into the city of Greater Sudbury.
-The Rayside-Balfour area is now divided between Wards 3 and 4 on Greater Sudbury City Council, and is represented by councillors Gerry Montpellier and Geoff McCausland.
+The Rayside-Balfour area is now divided between Wards 3 and 4 on Greater Sudbury City Council.

 In 2006, there was interest in the deamalgamation of the former town of Rayside-Balfour from the City of Greater Sudbury.
-However, as any referendum on the matter would require the consent of the provincial government, any such move is not likely to take place.
+However, since any referendum on the matter would require the consent of the provincial government, such a move is unlikely to take place.

 In the Canada 2011 Census, the entire main populated core of Rayside-Balfour was counted as part of the population centre (or urban area) of Sudbury, with no separate population statistics published for the Rayside-Balfour area alone.
 However, the four census tracts corresponding to the former Rayside-Balfour had a total population of 14,557.
-For the Canada 2016 Census, Chelmsford and Azilda were removed from the Sudbury population centre and each aggregated as their own new population centres, with Azilda having a population of 4,663 and Chelmsford having a population of 6,215.
-The latest population trend is increasing in Azilda, but relatively stable in Chelmsford.
+For the Canada 2016 Census, Chelmsford and Azilda were removed from the Sudbury population centre and designated as separate population centres, with Azilda having a population of 4,663 and Chelmsford 6,215.
+The latest population trends show an increase in Azilda, while Chelmsford's population remains relatively stable.